fprasx/unlocked/mdbook/src/code/alloc/reserve.md

 ```

 And that's it for memory.
 We can now do every thing we need to do to access and
-manage the vector's memory.
-Now's time for the really hard part: actually implementing
+top up the vector's memory.
+Now's time for the really hard part: actually
-the vector's functions.
+implementing the vector's functions.

 ---